astraut-solutions/easy-risk-register/docs/security-improvements-checklist.md

 ## To do (Recommended hardening)

-### CSP hardening
-- [ ] Replace `script-src 'unsafe-inline' 'unsafe-eval'` with a nonce/hash-based CSP for production deployments.
-- [ ] Prefer setting CSP via HTTP response headers at the hosting layer (meta-based CSP is easier to bypass in some threat models).

 ### CSV UX and robustness
 - [ ] Replace `alert()` with an in-app notification/toast pattern for better UX.
-- [ ] Consider returning structured import results (e.g., `{ imported, reason }`) so the UI can distinguish “invalid CSV” from “valid but empty/mismatched CSV”.
+- [ ] Consider returning structured import results (e.g., `{ imported, reason }`) so the UI can distinguish "invalid CSV" from "valid but empty/mismatched CSV".

 ### Threat model
 - [ ] Document limitations clearly: client-side encryption does not protect against XSS / same-origin code execution, and the key material is stored alongside ciphertext in LocalStorage.